I enjoyed The Rational Optimist. Pessimism is more attention-getting than optimism, but sometimes we need calm, happy stuff.

 This is Guan Yu.
 I saw this Guan Yu statue at Just Anthony (a Chinese furniture and antique shop) a few months after arriving in Singapore, though I didn’t know who he was.

-I took the photo because I though it was exceedingly strange for a warrior to be shown in a pose reading a book.
+I took the photo because I thought it was exceedingly strange for a warrior to be shown in a pose reading a book.
 Warriors, I thought, were shown on prancing horses, holding swords or spears, or surveying the landscape.
 They’re not shown reading.

 Ah, but you see, he’s a legendary Chinese general, and he’s reading Sun Tzu’s Art of War.
 That makes sense!

-Figurines and statues of Guan Yu are common, since Guan Yu is commonly worshipped as a deity, or at least displayed as a kind of lucky charm.
+Figurines and statues of Guan Yu are common, since Guan Yu is commonly worshiped as a deity, or at least displayed as a kind of lucky charm.
 Most of the time, Guan Yu is shown riding his horse like a boss, wielding his special weapon like a boss, or just scowling and holding his very dignified beard, but some of the time, he’s shown seated, reading a book like a boss.

 Hats off to you, Guan Yu, for choosing to fight with your brains and not just your brawn.